Haplogroup K1a1b1a (mtDNA): Distribution

 10% of Europeans fall under the K haplogroup.
 It is hypothesized that the subclade represents one of four major founding maternal lineages ("founding mothers") of Ashkenazi Jews which together account for 45% of all Ashkenazi mtDNA haplotypes.
 Approximately 19% of Ashkenazi Jews with ancestry from Poland are in mtDNA haplogroup K1a1b1a.
 However, K1a1b1a has also been found in individuals of no known Jewish ancestry, and the explanation will require further research.
 The Genographic Project along with other research groups are looking into this phenomenon.
 The haplogroup is distributed in Europe and the Middle East.
 Estimates suggest approximately 1,600,000 Jews worldwide would be K1a1b1a.

-The recently evolving field of genetic genealogy and DNA sequencing has permitted people of unknown ancestry to make use of DNA testing to establish some evidence for their ancestral origins.
+The field of genetic genealogy and DNA sequencing has permitted ordinary people to make use of DNA testing to establish some evidence for their ancestral origins.
+Thousands of Family Tree DNA customers have submitted their mtDNA sequences for use in scientific studies, including those led by Behar and Brook.
+Additional samples were provided by the National Laboratory for the Genetics of Israeli Populations.
 Accordingly, based on the research of Behar, some connection has been established between the K1a1b1a subclade and Jewish ancestry.
-The notion of Romani origins for K1a1b1a is very unlikely, given the much greater genetic diversity of K1a1b1a in Jews.
-This suggests that the presence of K1a1b1a in Romani is more likely the result of introgression into Romani populations.
+Aside from Ashkenazi Jews, K1a1b1a is also found in multiple communities of Sephardic Jews from Italy, Turkey, and southeastern Europe along with Baghdadi Jews from India and Paradesi Jews from India.
+It is also present among the Xueta people of Spain.
+The notion of Romani origins for K1a1b1a is impossible, given the much greater genetic diversity of K1a1b1a in Jews and the fact that this haplogroup was already widespread in Jewish populations by the 14th century.
+The presence of K1a1b1a in Romani people in Poland is the result of introgression into a Romani population.

-Version 3 of van Oven's Phylotree defines K1a1b1a by the highly polymorphic 114 in the second hypervariable region, 10978 and 12954 in the coding region, and 16234 in the first hypervariable region.
-This is supported by a growing number of Genbank samples.
-However, 12954 is not needed to define K1a1b1a as of 2013 and as mentioned above, is used to define K1a1b1a1.
+A growing number of GenBank samples support the observations of mutations and population distributions described above.

-It may be recognized in hypervariable only samples by essential mutations:
+It may be recognized in hypervariable-only samples by the following essential mutations: